lkilcher/dolfyn/doc-src/rotations.rst

 Having said that, the coordinate-system/rotation tools provided in
 |dlfn| have been tested to varying degrees on different types of
 instruments and configurations.
-Instrument manufacturers use different conventions, and can change conventions with firmware updates.
+Instrument manufacturers use different conventions and can change conventions with firmware updates.
 Therefore, we make no promises that these tools will work for any instrument type, but we do have higher confidence in some instruments and configurations than others.
 See :ref:`the table